veganstraightedge/hypertextql/definition/database.md

 # Database

-## Folder
+## Name

 A HypertextQL database MUST be in one folder.
-A HypertextQL database folder MUST be named the same as the database.
+A HypertextQL database folder name is the name database.

 ```
 # A database named "blog"